Rakowicki Cemetery

 Rakowicki Cemetery (Cmentarz Rakowicki /pl/) is a historic necropolis and a cultural heritage monument located at 26 Rakowicka Street in Warszawskie, the former district of Kraków, Poland.

-Founded at the beginning of the 19th century when the region was part of Austrian Galicia, the cemetery was expanded several times, and at present covers an area of about 42 hectares.
+Founded at the beginning of the 19th century when the region was part of Austrian Galicia, the cemetery was expanded several times, and at present covers an area of about 42 ha.
 Many notable Cracovians are buried here.

 History

-The Rakowicki Cemetery was set up in 1800–1802 at an estate in Prądnik Czerwony village, originally on an area of only 5.6 ha.
+The Rakowice Cemetery was set up in 1800–1802 at an estate in Prądnik Czerwony village, originally on an area of only 5.6 ha.
 It was first used in mid-January 1803.
 The new cemetery came into existence in relation to a public health-related government ban on burials in old church cemeteries within the city.
 The land was purchased for 1,150 zlotys from the monastery of the Discalced Carmelites of Czerna, and built with funds from the city and the surrounding villages (including some future Districts of Kraków): Rakowice, Prądnik Czerwony and Biały, Olsza, Grzegórzki, Piaski, Bronowice, Czarna Village, Nowa Village, Krowodrza and Kawiory, all granted the right to bury their dead there.
 The first funeral took place on January 15, 1803, with the burial of an 18-year-old named Apolonia from the Lubowiecki family of Bursikowa estate.

 In 1807, the first well was dug, and in 1812 the first big cross was built, paid for by public contributions.
-Rakowicki Cemetery was repeatedly enlarged over the years.
+Rakowice Cemetery was repeatedly enlarged over the years.
 The first expansion came in 1836 when 100% more land was bought from Carmelite friars for 5,000 zloty.
 The design of the new part of the cemetery was commissioned from architect Karol R. Kremer, head of the department of urban construction, who gave it the form of a city park.
 The surrounding wall was made using bricks and stones obtained from the demolished Church of All Saints.
 The newly built cemetery was blessed on November 2, 1840.
 The first chapel was erected in 1862, six years after the Austrian permit was issued.
 In 1863 the city purchased more land from Carmelite friars – and from Walery Rzewuski – on the west side of the cemetery, and buried there victims of an epidemic of 1866.
 In 1877 the new administrative centre was built along with the mortuary.
 The next expansion took place ten years later, in the autumn of 1886.
 In this new section, the nominal painter Jan Matejko was buried there, among other notables.

 Between 1933 and 1934 the cemetery was widened at its north end, across an old military base, with a city street eliminated.
 In 1976, it was finally entered into the list of local heritage sites, and in 1979 it was the last place visited by Pope John Paul II during his June 2–10 first papal visit to his native homeland.